-"WAP" by Cardi B with Megan Thee Stallion was the August 2020 release evidently everyone had been waiting for-- something to get us through pandemic peaks and the stay-at-home funk of the summer.
-It simply crushed the previous record for the most streams by a song in its first week after launch.
-For the week ending August 13, "WAP" amassed 93 million streams in the U.S. alone.
+"WAP" by Cardi B with Megan Thee Stallion was the its critical reception.
+August 2020 release evidently everyone had been The struggle and nervousness I felt just deciding waiting for-- something to get us through pandemic to not censor "pussy" in this article was real.
+The peaks and the stay-at-home funk of the summer.
+It simply crushed the previous record for the most decades I spent pushing back on the derogatory use of this word has left me out of practice with the real streams by a song in its first week after launch.
+For the week ending August 13, "WAP" amassed 93 meaning, the body part, and the internalized sexism million streams in the U.S. alone. that makes the term stick in my throat so it sounds clumsy and wrong.